 Check with a professional to see if a programmable thermostat is right for you.

-These thermostats can be programmed to automatically control the heat when you are not home and overnight while you're sleeping.
+These thermostats can be programmed to automatically control cooling when you are not at home and overnight when you are asleep.

 Set the thermostat at 78 degrees or higher if you use ceiling fans.